16 Surrey Dr, Plymouth, MA 02360, USA

 Habitats and Wildlife

 The trail is bordered with oak, maple, pitch pine, and white pine trees … quite a number of very young pines which create a tunnel-like effect in one section!
-The former cranberry bog at the center is slowly reverting to its natural state.
+The retired cranberry bog at the center is slowly reverting to its natural state.
 Look for milkweed, bayberry, cattail, raspberry and blueberry growing among more-typical bog flora.
 The Plymouth Trail Guide recommends visiting at dusk, when wildlife is especially active.

 The waters on this property flow south through Clear Pond and Fresh Meadow Pond, and eventually into South Meadow Brook, which joins with Rocky Meadow Brook in South Carver to form the Weweantic River.
 The Weweantic River flows for 17 miles through Carver, Middleborough and Rochester, and drains into Buzzards Bay in Wareham.